readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512

 Lass es los!
 (Let it go)

-Instead of the imperative in written instructions or public announcements, we would use infinitives instead (the to form of a verb).
-Some examples:
+In written instructions or public announcements, we would use an infinitive form instead of the imperative mood (the to form of a verb).
+Here are some examples:

 Einsteigen!
 (All aboard!)